 - Instead of renting, you actually own the movie and can watch as often as you like.

 - There are lots of stores in every town that have a steady supply of movies for sale.

-- You can usually keep several movies for one to two weeks at a time.
+- You can usually keep several movies for a few weeks at a time.